-Best Restaurants in Cape Town: Our Top 3 Picks
+Best Restaurants in Cape Town: Top 3 Picks from a Foodie Traveler

-Cape Town and the surrounding wine country are fast becoming a foodie destination.
+Cape Town and the surrounding wine country are fast becoming foodie destinations.
 Global influence and regional culinary heritage continue to shape Cape Town’s booming restaurant scene.
 From local mom & pop shops to creative fine dining experiences, this beautiful city situated between towering mountains and the ocean’s edge offers it all.
 My husband and I were in Cape Town for only 4 days, but I had a list of about 15 places I wanted to try.
 We love planning foodie vacations!
 After reading many culinary reviews and watching several Netflix foodie shows, we narrowed the list down to 3 of what we consider the best restaurants in Cape Town.

 Find out which restaurants should be at the top of your list the next time you are in Cape Town.

 01- The Test Kitchen

 The Test Kitchen in Cape Town

 This talented chef owns several restaurants and has been able to keep The Test Kitchen on the list of the World’s 50 Best Restaurants for the past several years in a row.